internetarchive/tarb_content_drift/README.md

 - `scripts/`: Contains the scripts which have BERT and LDA models that calculate various metrics of content relevancy.
 - `tests/`: Contains a file `test_links.txt` with a list of Wikipedia links to analyze.
-- `data\`: Contains the TSV files with anchor texts, sub headings and surrounding paragraphs.
+- `data/`: Contains the TSV files with anchor texts, sub headings and surrounding paragraphs.
-- `webui\`: Consists of a streamlit application that demonstrates how BERT calculates one of such relevancy metrics.
+- `webui/`: Consists of a streamlit application that demonstrates how BERT calculates one of such relevancy metrics.

 ## Usage